ram-on/imgurbash2/README.md

 Uploaded image will automatically be deleted after 5 minutes.

-### Manual
+## Manual
 More examaples and a detailed manual is available at https://github.com/ram-on/imgurbash2/blob/master/examples.md.
-Configuration details are also explained.
+Details about the configuration file are also explained.

 ## Installation